pragmarb/pragma-rails/README.md

 end
 ```

-### Resource controllers
+## Resource Controllers

-Resource controllers abstract even more of the logic behind your controllers by inferring the
+Resource controllers (provided by the `Pragma::Rails::ResourceController` module) abstract even more
-operations supported by a resource and automagically providing controller actions that run them.
+of the logic behind your controllers by inferring the operations supported by a resource and

-Provided that the name of the controller and the name of the operation stay the same, the example
+automatically providing controller actions that run them.

-above could be rewritten as:
+With a resource controller, the example above could be rewritten as:

 ```ruby
 module API